mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 really want to get a Ph.D., it is unlikely you will succeed or be happy as you try.

+You don't need to be genius or an exceptional student to get a Ph.D.
+Mostly, you need to want to get a Ph.D. and be willing to dedicated time to do so.

 You should not get a Ph.D. for the money: Starting salaries with a Ph.D. are [27% higher](https://bit.ly/2PSKHga) with a Ph.D. than [with a Masters](https://bit.ly/3ujG1yM), but you'll spend an additional 2-5 years in